Rescued: A McKenzie Ridge Novel, #1

 1

-Blood curdling screams, high pitched and ear piercing, were all she could hear.
+Blood-curdling screams –– high-pitched and ear-piercing –– were all she could hear.
 Sam felt intense confusion by her surroundings, not understanding where she was or where the sounds were coming from.
 What just happened, who was screaming, and why wouldn’t it stop?
 Her body pulsed as sharp pain she couldn’t identify flooded her from head to toe.
-It was so intense, it made her dizzy.
+It was so intense it made her dizzy.
 She hurt everywhere.
-It hurt to move, to think even.
+It hurt to move –– to think even.
 The pressure in her head was nauseating.

 Trying to formulate answers, she struggled to remember where she was.
 Her last recollection was being in her car.
 She remembered seeing something bright ahead.
 Although foggy, it was blinding.
 Then she heard that haunting scream.
 She needed to pull over.
 She shouldn’t be driving — not like this — but she couldn’t seem to do anything.
 Everything around her was so still.

 It was dark, and everything was fuzzy.
 She writhed for clarity, attempting to overcome the confusion that left her in a groggy haze, sparking new hints of fear.
-A sense of heaviness weighted her chest like a cement slab, making it harder and harder to breath, each gasp becoming sharper and more shallow than the last.
+A sense of heaviness weighted her chest like a cement slab, making it harder and harder to breathe, each gasp becoming sharper and more shallow than the last.
 More lights surrounded her.
 The bright, blinding white light was replaced with changing colors flashing through the sky, surrounding her.
 There must have been an accident, but she couldn’t see it.
 The screams were all she could remember.
 This had to be a dream.

-Sam couldn’t say anything, and she no longer saw her friends by the car, just the lights fading in and out.
-Unsure where everyone had gone, she started to feel unsettled.
-She could hear the voices now, all around her.
-There was shouting, and what sounded like some sort of saw.
-None of this was making sense.
 A strange sensation fell over her.
 It wasn’t a dizziness, but it wasn’t still either.
-It made her feel funny.
-Her body began to feel light; it didn’t seem to hurt anymore.
-She felt cold, although it was the middle of summer.
-If she didn’t know any better, she would have thought she was floating.
+It made her feel… funny.
+Her body began to feel light, and it didn’t seem to hurt anymore.
+She felt cold, even though it was the middle of summer.
+She would have thought she was floating if she didn’t know any better.
 She heard voices again, including his.

-Jesus, Carigan, it looks like they need the morgue pickup, not an ambulance, Dawson said to his partner as they approached, seeing the full spectrum of what they had been called to.
+Dawson said to his partner as they approached, seeing the full spectrum of what they had been called to.
 These calls were never easy.
 Whoever is in there, God bless them for surviving so far.
 What a freaking mess.
 I hope we got here in time, Cari.

 Having seen this before, especially during peak tourist season, Carigan replied sympathetically, Probably another drunken tourist from the rodeo, lost on the back roads.